Real as I Wanna Be: overview

 "Can't Keep this Feeling In" was released as the lead single a week ahead of the album and peaked on debut at number 10 on the UK Singles Chart.
 "The Miracle" was released in July the following year and peaked at number 23.

 "Vita Mia", a duet with Vincenzo La Scola was intended to be the second single over the 1998 Christmas period.
 A video clip was recorded for it and artwork for a CD single was produced together with a promo CD single for radio.
 However, the record company EMI postponed its release until January, citing Richard's ill health as the reason (the ill health being a chest infection followed by laryngitis, which also prevented him from singing during rehearsals for concerts in November 1998).
 Relations between Richard and EMI at the time were also strained due to the lack of promotion and lack of sales of the album, and the single was further postponed until February before being abandoned altogether.

-"Butterfly Kisses" had also been slated to be the third single from the album and a video clip was recorded for it also, however, neither did it materialise.
+"Butterfly Kisses" had also been slated to be the third single from the album, and a video clip was recorded for it, but neither materialised.